-• Grains production will recover in the ongoing 2015/16 season, after output declined due to unfavourable weather in 2014/15.
-We forecast wheat production to grow by a strong 6.0% y-o-y to 14.0mn tonnes, following the 7.0% drop last year.
-Corn and barley output will also rise.

-The recent lifting of international sanctions will lead to a normalisation of Iran's trade flows, which will encompass a rise in grains imports and the re-diversification of suppliers.
+- Grains production grew strongly in the 2015/16 season, after output declined due to unfavourable weather in 2014/15.
+Iran recorded favourable weather conditions and we estimate wheat production grew by a strong 8.0% y-o-y to 14.3mn tones, following the 8.0% drop last year.
+Corn and barley output also rose.
+Grains output will remain on its upward trend in the upcoming 2016/17 season, when we forecast wheat output at 14.8mn tonnes. - The recent lifting of international sanctions will lead to a normalisation of Iran's trade flows, which will encompass a rise in grains imports and the re-diversification of suppliers.
 Iran's government is willing to limit wheat imports, as shown by its decision to ban state imports for a year starting March 2016, according to the Iranian Tasnim news agency in February 2016.
 The country enjoys high stocks following several years of active stockpiling, which may help contain imports in the coming quarters.
-However, given the country's growing wheat deficit, we expect imports to remain strong in the medium term.

-• Iran's grain production in general is likely to benefit from easier access to cheaper and quality inputs, which will help yields improve.
+However, given the country's growing wheat deficit, we expect imports to remain strong in the medium term. - Iran's grains production in general is likely to benefit from easier access to cheaper and higher-quality inputs, which will help yields improve.
 However, such an improvement will see results in the longer term and depends on the country doing some key modernisation investment, particularly in irrigation, as Iran relies heavily on the vagaries of the weather.
 As such, we deem the government's goal to become self-sufficient in wheat as early as next year as overly ambitious.